 Empirical studies and observations exposed the shortcomings of the absolute income hypothesis.
 It failed to explain the patterns of consumption over a long period of time.
-It did not consider the role of business cycles or wealth as a factor in determining consumption.
+Moreover, it did not consider the role of business cycles or wealth as a factor in determining consumption.
 As a result, several other theories emerged which attempted to explain the behaviour of consumption, such as the Permanent Income Hypothesis.

 Permanent income and consumption